Skip to main content

 Key rotation

-With BYOK, you manage your own encryption keys in Amazon KMS.
-Camunda cannot rotate customer keys.
-Only you can rotate keys in KMS.
+With BYOK, you manage your own encryption keys in AWS KMS.
+Camunda cannot rotate customer-managed keys.
+Only you can rotate keys in AWS KMS.

 Manual key rotation

-• Rotating a key in KMS does not change the Key ID.
+• Rotating a key in AWS KMS does not change the Key ID.

 • New key material is generated for future encryption; previously encrypted data remains accessible.